-IL-8 has the essential feature to perform different functions depending on the intensity with which it is expressed and depending on the cellular localization of issue: epithelial concentrations in a range of 3-500 pg/ml ^[49] are related with the autocrine loop of regulation of mechanisms re-epithelialization that follows the structural alteration of the epithelium induced by an inflammatory trigger.
-In contrast, higher concentrations (in a range of 3-4000 pg/ml) [56] induce dysregulation of epithelial Junctional Systems (particularly Tight Junctions - TJ) resulting in a loss of cohesion of the epithelium itself with increased paracellular permeability; these findings describe а substantial concentration-dependent biphasic effect of IL-8 at the epithelial level.
+with the autocrine loop of regulation of mechanisms re-epithelialization that follows the structural alteration of the epithelium induced by an inflammatory trigger.
+In contrast, higher concentrations (in a range of 3-4000 pg/ml) (56) induce dysregulation of epithelial Junctional Systems (particularly Tight Junctions - TJ) resulting in a loss of cohesion of the epithelium itself with increased paracellular permeability; these findings describe a substantial concentration-dependent biphasic effect of IL-8 at the epithelial level.

 Another fundamental parameter involved in differential response to IL-8 production is the localization of the release of IL- 8 by the epithelial cell.
-The basolateral release of large amounts of IL-8 induces the initiation of the inflammatory response (chemotaxis of immune cells and TJ alteration) while the release position apical of limited quantities of IL-8 has a autocrine function primarily mediated by the membrane receptor CXCR1, expressed only in the apical portion (Figure 1).
-The IL-8 autocrine loop is essential for the induction of re-epithelialization phenomena mediated by the kinase ERK1/2 ^[49; 55; 57]; therefore, it could be hypothesized that the trigger of the autocrine loop of IL-8 through the physiological stimulation of the cytokine itself carried by BC and NJ is essential for the synergistic support of the effect on the cell turnover exerted by bLf (figure 2).
+The basolateral release of large amounts of IL-8 induces the initiation of the inflammatory response (chemotaxis of immune cells and TJ alteration) while the release position apical of limited quantities of IL-8 has an autocrine function primarily mediated by the membrane receptor CXCR1, expressed only in the apical portion (Figure 2).

+The IL-8 autocrine loop is essential for the induction of re-epithelialization phenomena mediated by the kinase ERK1/2 (49, 55, 57); therefore, it could be hypothesized that the trigger of the autocrine loop of IL-8 through the physiological stimulation of the cytokine itself carried by BC and NJ is essential for the synergistic support of the effect on the cell turnover exerted by bLf (Figure 3).